-In 2017, the Company recognized a receivable of \$1.5 million from its major stockholder.
-As with any receivable, management has reviewed the collectability of this receivable and has determined that as of December 31, 2017 and 2016, there is no need to provide for an allowance for doubtful accounts as the receivable is expected to be fully recoverable and is to be classified as a current asset.
+In 2016, the Company recognized a receivable of \$1.5 million from its major stockholder.
+As with any receivable, management has reviewed the collectability of this receivable and has determined that as of December 31, 2018 and 2017, there is no need to provide for an allowance for doubtful accounts as the receivable is expected to be fully recoverable.
+The receivable is classified as a current asset, as management believes it is collectable upon demand.

-In connection with the deregistration of the Australian subsidiary in 2017, the Company recorded losses from the forgiveness of debt and the write-off of investment from the subsidiary of \$52,548,463 and \$5,909,308, respectively, which are classified as non-operating other expense in the consolidated statement of operations.
+In connection with the deregistration of the Australian subsidiary in 2017, the Company recorded losses from the forgiveness of debt and the write-off of investment from the subsidiary of \$52,548,463 and \$5,909,308, respectively, which are classified as non-operating other expense in the statement of operations.